sgardoll/yamlTools/README.md

 ## Development Notes

+- API calls:
+  - Validation: `POST /v2/validateProjectYaml` with a single-file base64 ZIP `{ fileKey: content }`.
+  - Update: `POST /v2/updateProjectByYaml` with the same zipped format; no commit message or fallback endpoints are currently used.
+  - Folder/key normalization: archive/plural prefixes map to API keys (`archive_pages/*` → `page/*`, `archive_custom_actions/*` → `customAction/*`) and file keys are derived from YAML content when present.
 - Lint/tests: `flutter analyze` and `flutter test`.
 - Generated web artifacts (build output, canvaskit, root-level flutter.js, icons, etc.) are intentionally excluded from the repo; rebuild locally when needed.